Common Core Standards

 ► Greater coherence by linking topics and thinking across grades

-► Greater rigor by pursuing with equal intensity the goals of conceptual understanding, procedural skills and fluency, and the ability to apply those skills and concepts to solving real-world problems
+► Greater rigor by pursuing with equal intensity conceptual understanding, procedural skills and fluency, and the application of those skills and concepts to real-world problems

 Common Core and Teaching

 The Common Core standards do not dictate what methods teachers should use in their classrooms.

 As the Illinois State Board of Education has noted: "The Common Core determines what educators should teach, not how they should teach.
 Teachers will continue to have the freedom to tailor lesson plans to the individual needs of their students."

 How Student Progress Is Assessed

 To assess student progress in ELA and math in grades 3-8, Illinois administers an exam known as "PARCC," short for Partnership for Assessment of Readiness for College and Careers.